Johnson & Johnson’s Response to the Deadly Ebola Virus

 In July 2020, the European Commission (EC) approved Johnson & Johnson’s Ebola vaccine regimen for the prevention of Ebola Virus Disease, completing the journey from the first clinical studies to approval by a stringent regulatory authority in just six years and marking the first major regulatory approval of a vaccine developed by Janssen.
-Johnson & Johnson is now collaborating with the World Health Organization (WHO) on vaccine pre-qualification, a stepping stone to registration in African countries and broader access to those most in need.
+In April 2021, the World Health Organization (WHO) granted Prequalification status to the regimen, an important stepping stone to registration in African countries at risk of outbreaks and broader access to those most in need.

 We have a responsibility as a leading global healthcare company to do all we can to address this urgent unmet medical need.

 The European approval of Johnson & Johnson’s Ebola vaccine regimen is a landmark moment—both for our Company and in the world’s battle against the deadly Ebola virus.

 In less than six years, with the strength of global public-private collaborations, we have an approved Ebola vaccine which could help those most in need, with the ultimate goal of preventing outbreaks before they start.

 The preventive Ebola vaccine regimen developed by the Janssen Pharmaceutical Companies of Johnson & Johnson:

 • Consists of a two-dose regimen leveraging different vaccines Ad26.ZEBOV and MVA-BN-Filo